Potentially Inappropriate Uses of Compressed Air

 • Vacuum venturis.

-Here's an explaination of each potentially inappropriate use and a suggested alternative:
+Here's an explanation of each potential instance that causes an air compressor leak and a suggested alternative:

 Open blowing is using compressed air applied

 with an open, unregulated tube, hose, or pipe for one

 • Bearing cooling

 The alternatives to open blowing are vast.
 Some are:

 • Electric barrel pumps